swastij/swastij/README.md

-### Hey!
+### Hi!
 I am a full-stack developer 💻, who likes to find patterns and solve problems 🧮.

 🔭 Know more about the domains I have worked in and my skills on [Codersranks](https://profile.codersrank.io/user/swastij) | [WakaTime](https://wakatime.com/@swastij).